 Gua sha

 Gua Sha (skin scraping or rubbing) with a flat instrument is often part of a scar treatment and can be used alongside acupuncture.
 This can help gently break up certain types of scar tissue and encourage circulation.
-It is mostly used with other methods but it is not effective on its own for this issue.
+It is mostly used in combination with other methods but not as effective on its own for this issue.

 Cupping